 In part 3 of this series, we learned about the mechanics of breathing, as well as some ways we can breathe to bring immediate relief of breathlessness.
 Pursed-lip breathing is a great example of this.

 We want more than short-term relief, though.
 We want long-term improvement in our breathing.
-Breathing exercises along with other exercises to strengthen the muscles in chest wall will help you to breathe most efficiently.
+Breathing exercises along with other exercises to strengthen the muscles in the chest wall will help you to breathe most efficiently.

 Diaphragmatic Breathing Exercise

 We talked about diaphragmatic breathing in the last post.
 Let’s get a little more detailed here.

 If you place your fingers just below your rib cage and breathe, you will feel the diaphragm.
 Try it!

 Breathing is the perfect exchange.

 You breathe oxygen in (ideally through your nose):

 Feel your diaphragm flex downward as your lungs fill with air.